yakovkhalinsky/jupyter-javascript/README.md

 # jupyter-javascript

-A Jupyter Docker image with Node.js and ijavascript installed
+A Jupyter Docker image with Jupyterlab, Node.js and ijavascript installed

 ### ports